 Remember, the more you talk about colors, the easier it will be for your kids’ brains to store the information and later use it.

 Kids do not learn their colors from the air.
 They are exposed to colors and learn them from their parents and teachers.
-Home is a wonderful place to teach the colors and the earlier your kids know their colors, the more connections they have in their brain and the more advanced they will be.
+Home is a wonderful place to teach kids colors.
+The earlier your kids know their colors, the more connections they have in their brain and the more advanced they will be.